LenchetoFC/youtube-usage-regulator/README.md

 ### Installing

-There is currently no consumer release on [Chrome Extension Store] (https://chromewebstore.google.com/).
+There is currently no consumer release on [Chrome Extension Store](https://chromewebstore.google.com/).
 Once the extension is functional, there will be an offical release on the store and will be stated here.

 ## Author & Sole Developer